Left Feet Made

 on the +a PRIOR to the count of one.
 Now visualize an Orchestra

-Conductor lifting their arm PRIOR to starting the piece
+Conductor lifting their arm with a breath PRIOR to starting the piece

 of music, that IS valid metered timing.
 To teach someone